Fever dream: Early accounts

 A second century account from Greek author and orator Aelius Aristides tells of his accounts with fevered dreams and divine visions.
-During one of his travels between Greece and Rome, Aristides becomes ill with what has been speculated to be chronic infection of the upper respiratory system and pneumonia.
-Aristides experiences feverish symptoms and, in his dreams, believed he was being sent messages by the god of medicine, Asclepius.
-These dream messages include poisoned figs, which Aristides interprets as instructions to continue fasting, guidance on long walks and plunges in rivers and the sea.
-These practices greatly improve his condition which allows him to travel to the temple of Asclepius at Pergamum.
+During one of his travels between Greece and Rome, Aristides became ill with what has been speculated to be chronic infection of the upper respiratory system and pneumonia.
+Aristides experienced feverish symptoms and, in his dreams, believed he was being sent messages by the god of medicine, Asclepius.
+These dream messages included poisoned figs, which Aristides interpreted as instructions to continue fasting, guidance on long walks and plunges in rivers and the sea.
+These practices greatly improved his condition which allowed him to travel to the temple of Asclepius at Pergamum.

 Early medical study

 Fever dreams have been a fringe subject of psychological interest since at least the end of the nineteenth century.
-Scottish pathologist Joseph Coats wrote of his and other's experiences fever induced delirium, noting highly realistic hallucinations during dreaming and also the belief of the hallucination's reality persisting briefly even after waking from the dream.
+Scottish pathologist Joseph Coats wrote of his and other's experiences fever-induced delirium, noting highly realistic hallucinations during dreaming and also the belief of the hallucination's reality persisting briefly even after waking from the dream.
 Coats further muses on connections between fevered hallucination and clinical insanity, that an individual might appear reasonable or awake, but still harbors a delusion that is "ineradicable" from their mind.